 Khao Thom Pad

-Khao thom pad is a classic Lao dessert consisting of a coconut sweet rice with banana wrapped in a parcel and steamed in banana leaves.
+Khao thom pad (khao tom) is a classic Lao dessert consisting of a coconut sweet rice with banana wrapped in a parcel and steamed in banana leaves.
 This dessert can be found on any street corner in Southeast Asia, but is also a vital part of the food culture in Laos.
 It is a coveted dessert made for significant events, such as alms giving and baci ceremonies.

 Growing up, we basically went through an apprenticeship learning how to make khao thom pad (and almost everything else).
 My mom was always keen on getting us to help in the kitchen and this dessert was one we usually helped her with.
 We might start out cutting and cleaning the banana leaves and slowly move up the ranks to being the wrapper.
 It’s kind of funny to think about it that way, but it’s a very efficient way of learning the traditions.
 And wrapping those parcels in banana leaves, that will take lots of practice!